hangyabalazs/opeth/docs/source/user_manual.rst

    as for classical tetrode recordings, but can be set from 1 to 8 (for single electrodes, stereotrodes etc.) Changing it automatically changes the number of histograms displayed.
  * **Disabled channels:** disable channels that are not to be spike-filtered, e.g. noisy or inactive channels.
 See screenshot for accepted formats.
+   OPETH automatically disables and hides the extra 3 gyroscope channels of a 32 or 64 channel setup if 35/70 channels are detected (if not desired, change behaviour with :attr:`opeth.gui.HIDE_AUX_CHANNELS`).
  * **ROI before/after event:** region of interest around trigger.
 Only this part of the analog data is spike filtered.
  * **Histogram color:**